 Intermittent fasting comes in various forms.
 It’s important to select a fasting schedule that fits your lifestyle, preferences, and health goals.
-Let’s look at some of these popular fasting plans;

 Fasting Period:

-Non-caloric beverages like water, black coffee, and herbal teas are typically allowed and encouraged to maintain hydration.
+You fast for 16 consecutive hours.
+During this time, you abstain from all caloric intake.
+Non-caloric beverages like water, black coffee, and herbal teas are typically allowed and encouraged to maintain hydration and lose weight.

 Eating Window: